“What makes for good practice in care homes?”

 Working alongside 60 academic researchers and care home practitioners as part of the National Care Home Research and Development Forum, My Home Life has created a vision for quality of life that thousands of care home practitioners are now using to support their practice.

-The vision has three components, which together are relevant not only to older people but also relatives and staff in care homes.
+The vision has four components, which together are relevant not only to older people but also relatives and staff in care homes.

 - Best practice themes (identifies what older people want and what works)

 - Relationship-centred care (provides the underlying approach to deliver best practice)